citusdata/citus_docs/articles/aggregation.rst

 aggregation with 1-2 minutes delay.
 More advanced approaches can bring down this delay to a few seconds.

-A few caveats to note:

--  In this example, we used a single, database-generated time column, but it's generally better to distinguish between the time at which the event happened at the source and the database-generated ingestion time used to keep track of whether an event was already processed.
+In this example, we used a single, database-generated time column, but it's generally better to distinguish between the time at which the event happened at the source and the database-generated ingestion time used to keep track of whether an event was already processed.
--  When running Citus on-premises with built-in replication, we recommend you set citus.all\_modifications\_commutative to on before any INSERT..SELECT command, since Citus otherwise locks the source tables to avoid inconsistencies between replicas. *On Citus Cloud this is a non-issue as we leverage Postgres streaming replication.*

 You might be wondering why we used a page\_id in the examples instead of something more meaningful like a URL.
 Are we trying to dodge the